Emma Roberts: Relationships

 In 2012, Roberts began dating actor Evan Peters, whom she met on the set of the film Adult World.
-On July 17, 2013, the police were called to a domestic dispute at the Hotel Le St-James in Montreal, Quebec, where upon arriving and observing the bloodied nose of Peters, the officers detained Roberts but released her hours later without charging her or Peters.
+On July 7, 2013, the police were called to a domestic dispute at the Hotel Le St-James in Montreal, Quebec, where upon arriving and observing the bloodied nose of Peters, the officers detained Roberts but released her hours later without charging her or Peters.
 In a joint statement, the couple called the incident "an unfortunate incident and misunderstanding" and said they are "working together to overcome this."
 Throughout their relationship, they separated and reconciled multiple times.
 They got engaged in March 2014.
 Their second split reportedly happened in May 2016.
 After reuniting later that year, they ended their relationship for good in March 2019.

 That same month, Roberts began a relationship with actor and musician Garrett Hedlund.
 In August 2020, it was announced that the couple was expecting a child.
 Roberts subsequently appeared as the first pregnant celebrity on the cover of Cosmopolitan magazine that December.
 Their son was born on December 27, 2020, in Los Angeles.
 Country singer and actor Tim McGraw is the godfather of Roberts's son.
 In January 2022, it was announced that Roberts and Hedlund had ended their relationship.

 Roberts began dating actor Cody John in August 2022.
 On July 16, 2024, Roberts used Instagram to announce their engagement.
+Roberts and John got married on July 25, 2026, at John's family estate in Sun Valley, Idaho.